-Wooldridge, J. M. (2002).
-Econometric Analysis of Cross Section and Panel Data.
+Wooldridge, J. M. (2010).
+Econometric Analysis of Cross Section and Panel Data, 2nd Edition.
 Cambridge, MA: The MIT Press.
 A comprehensive treatise that will be particularly useful to economists, covering the models for cross-sectional data discussed in the course as well as extensions for longitudinal data.

 Powers, D. A. and Xie, Y. (2008).
 Statistical Methods for Categorical Data Analysis.
 2nd Edition.
 New York: Academic Press.
 Covers a wider range of models that you might think from the title, and includes many examples, in a discussion aimed at social scientists.